AINativeKit/ainativekit-ui/README.md

 > **Why now?** ChatGPT Apps (via the Apps SDK) expose results + UI metadata.
 This kit renders those results as native widgets with minimal code.

+## 👥 Who This Is For

+**You should use AINativeKit if you're:**
+- ✅ Building ChatGPT Apps with the [Apps SDK](https://developers.openai.com/apps-sdk)
+- ✅ Converting MCP/tool JSON outputs into user interfaces
+- ✅ Want production-ready components instead of building from scratch
+- ✅ Need OpenAI Figma design consistency out-of-the-box
+- ✅ Value TypeScript, accessibility, and developer experience

 ## 💡 Why You'll Love It

 | Developer Pain Point                | How AINativeKit UI Helps                                                    |